YaoGroup/ServerMantaince/README.md

 [Step by Step Guide for Visual Studio Code](https://hackmd.io/meeqtJktRfmAD-8gZwsk-g)

 This is a more complex approach, but we still recommend it because experience is better.
-Choose an editor like [Visual Studio Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).
+Choose an editor like [Visual Studio Code](https://code.visualstudio.com/) or [PyCharm (professional version require, though)](https://www.jetbrains.com/pycharm/).
 Run the jupyter notebook within the editor.
 The most important settings of this approach include:

 * a.
 Make edtior into **remote development** mode, which means, the editor are able to run Python files that are located at remote, using also an interpreter on remote machine.
 This may require to install some extension with editor.
    > For more information: